 The College of Engineering and Computer Science has developed a reputation for excellence in its undergraduate and graduate engineering and computer science programs.
 The college is committed to providing the student with a solid preparation in the fundamental principles of engineering as an applied science, as well as the practical experience to use these principles in the solution of engineering problems.

-At Cal State Fullerton students who are pursuing the bachelor's degrees in civil, electrical, or mechanical engineering are affiliated with one of the college's three engineering departments.
-These programs are accredited by the Accreditation Board for Engineering and Technology (ABET).

-Each engineering degree program incorporates the following three curricular areas:

-Mathematics and basic science courses such as physics and chemistry;

-Engineering topics courses such as thermodynamics, materials science, and electrical circuits, which provide a bridge between basic math/science and engineering practice and engineering design courses in which a system, component, process or structure is devised to meet a specific need;

-General education courses in the arts, humanities, and social sciences.
+The bachelor's degrees in civil, electrical, or mechanical engineering are accredited by the Accreditation Board for Engineering and Technology (ABET).
+The new Computer Engineering degree program also has been designed to meet all ABET criteria for accreditation.
+Each engineering degree program incorporates the following three curricular areas: Mathematics and basic science courses such as physics and chemistry; Engineering topics courses such as thermodynamics, materials science, and electrical circuits, which provide a bridge between basic math/science and engineering practice and engineering design courses in which a system, component, process or structure is devised to meet a specific need; General education courses in the arts, humanities, and social sciences.
 Each undergraduate program prepares students for entry into the engineering profession or for further study and specialization in graduate study.